Model-Based Learning of Whittle indices: Conclusion

-We also assume that $\hatMDP$ is a sufficiently accurate estimate of $\MDP$ in the sense that every possible transition in $\MDP$ is also possible in $\hatMDP$, and vice versa.
+In addition, we assume that $\hatMDP$ is a sufficiently accurate estimate of $\MDP$ in the sense that every transition that exists in $\MDP$ also exists in $\hatMDP$, and vice versa.
 In other words, both MDPs share the \emph{same support}:

+As we will discuss in Subsection \ref{subsec:BLINQ_learning_model}, our learning model $\BLINQ$ ensures that Equation (\ref{eq:same_support}) is satisfied as soon as every transition of $\MDP$ has been explored.

-In addition, let us remark that the definition of a unichain MDP is purely based on the support of the transition matrices.
+Lastly, let us remark that the definition of a unichain MDP is purely based on the support of the transition matrices.
 As $\MDP$ is unichain and both $\MDP$ and $\hatMDP$ share the same support, we deduce that $\hatMDP$ is unichain as well.